 Today, we believe that rates might rise a little faster than the changes embedded into the slope of the yield curve.
 Bonds yields look low relative to history, and an improving global economy suggests that prices are likely to fall.
 Global bonds still have been performing well, and we're not looking to fight the trend.
 Our underweighting in bonds is modest, but we are overall bearish versus our strategic risk-parity benchmark.

-How does the use of leverage affect the risk profile of your
+How does the use of leverage affect the risk profile of your fund?

 All risk-parity strategies use leverage because the unleveraged risk-parity portfolio has very low risk and, therefore, not enough return.
 In fact, on average an unleveraged risk-parity portfolio will have annualized volatility of only 4%, too far below the 10% average volatility of a more traditional portfolio of 60% stocks and 40% bonds.
 Leverage is employed in all risk-parity strategies for the same reason: to elevate the risk level of the risk-parity portfolio to something that approximates that of a traditional, unleveraged, equity-concentrated portfolio.
 We think that risk parity is a more efficient portfolio, and it will provide greater returns for the level of risk taken in a long run.
 However, it cannot offer the same return as a traditional portfolio if it carries less than half the risk.